Menu

 Oven Fries – I dice up a few large russet potatoes, toss them with avocado oil, and roast them in the oven.
 (In the photo above I used my favorite crinkle-cutter gadget to make the potatoes into crinkle-cut fries.)
 Sweet potatoes also make great oven fries.
 And if you prefer, you can bake up a batch of your favorite frozen fries.

-Lettuce Mix – And like a mixture of crunchy lettuce like romaine or iceberg, along with some chopped cabbage.
-If you want to be authentic, however, use iceberg lettuce.
+Lettuce Mix – I like a mixture of crunchy lettuce like romaine or iceberg, along with some chopped cabbage.
+But you can use any kind of greens you prefer.

-Tomato – This is where I part ways with the authentic Big Mac.
-I gotta have tomato with my burger.
+Tomato – I gotta have tomato with my burger.
 The riper and juicer the better.
 If it’s wintertime when I’m making this salad, I use cherry tomatoes or Roma tomatoes because I feel like they are the tastier option for out-of-season tomatoes.
 Of course, you can leave the tomato out if you choose.

 Pickles – Use any kind of pickle that you like on your burger.
 I love a good brine fermented dill pickle, like my homemade pickles, or a brand like Grillo’s or Bubbies.
 You could also use bread and butter pickles or sweet pickles on your salad.
 Use whatever you like and have on hand.

-Shredded Cheese – The real Big Mac has American cheese on it, but cheddar or Colby cheese are good, too.
-So go ahead and use whatever you like.
+Shredded Cheese – American cheese and Colby cheese are my favorites for my burger salad.
+But go ahead and use whatever you like.
 If possible, I recommend you buy a block of cheese and shred it yourself.
 The taste is so much better than pre-shredded cheese and it’s also generally cheaper to buy cheese by the block.
 I use a simple hand-cranked shredder to make it easy.
 Of course, if you prefer not to shred your own cheese, that’s OK, too!
 Just go ahead and use a bag of shredded cheese.

 Onions – Red onions or sweet onions like Vidalia are my preference.
 Use your favorite burger onions.
-The original Big Mac is topped with minced onions, but I like to thinly slice them because they are better on a salad that way.
 And if you aren’t a fan of onions, feel free to skip it.

 Optional Toppings – You can get creative here and use your favorite burger toppings.
 My husband loves to put jalapenos or my homemade cowboy candy on his burger salad.
 Caramelized onions or onion straws are delicious, as are sauteed mushrooms.
-The sky is the limit for topping your Big Mac Burger Salad!
+The sky is the limit for topping your Cheeseburger Salad!

 Loaded Cheeseburger Bowl

-Here are a few tips for making the best Big Mac Salad:
+Here are a few tips for making the best Cheeseburger Salad:

 • Use good quality ingredients.
 Your salad will only be as tasty as your ingredients.
 Use good quality meat and fresh veggies and toppings.
 This doesn’t mean you have to spend a lot of money on this meal, but you do want your ingredients to be fresh.
 Wilted lettuce makes for a sad salad.